LinkaiShao/ECS150/README.md

 * since they don't have direct access to a tcb, but need the current context
 * this is specifically used in the down function in semaphore
 3. Yield function
-* the purpose of the yield function is to put the current running context to the end of the ready to run queue and the front of the ready to run queue is going to run
+* puts the current running context to the end of the ready queue
+* pop the front of the ready queue to become the next running
+* switch the context between the currently running and the next in line
+4. Exit
+* This is called when a tcb finishes executing
+* It is then put into a **zombie queue** (global)